 The risks of transplant-related HIV infection are low.
-All organ and tissue donors are screened for risk factors, and tested for HIV and other diseases that potentially could be transmitted through transplantation.
+All organ and tissue donors are screened for risk factors, and tested for HIV and other infectious agents that potentially could be transmitted through transplantation.
 However, although HIV tests are highly accurate, the tests do not always detect the virus in people with very recent infection.
-In 2007, there were four documented cases of HIV spread through organ transplants.
-These were the first cases in 20 years, and they were linked to a single donor, who tested negative for HIV in pre-transplant testing.
+Unexpected transmission of HIV, HBV, and HCV from infected donors has been reported in heart, liver, kidney, and pancreas recipients.

-The Health Resources and Services Administration provides oversight of Organ Procurement and Transplantation Network (OPTN), the national system to coordinate organ donor screening, procurement, donor-recipient matching, and transplantation.
+HRSA, a U.S. Public Health Service (PHS) agency, oversees organ procurement and transplantation in the U.S. through its oversight of the Organ Procurement and Transplantation Network (OPTN).
 OPTN policies require specific screening tests that must be performed in potential organ donors before the organs can be used for transplantation.

-The U.S. Food and Drug Administration regulates human tissues for transplantation.
-In general, people with risk factors or who test positive for infectious diseases cannot donate tissues.
-All tissue donors are screened and tested for Human Immunodeficiency Virus, types I and II, and hepatitis B and C viruses.
-Depending on the type of tissue being donated, some tissue donors are also screened and tested for: Human T-cell Lymphotropic Viruses, types I and II; Syphilis; Chlamydia; and Gonorrhea.
+FDA regulates human cell and tissue donation.
+In general, people with risk factors or who test positive for infectious diseases cannot donate cells, tissues, or tissue-based products.
+All cell and tissue donors are screened and tested for HIV-1 and HIV-2, as well as HBV and HCV.
+Depending on the type of cell or tissue being donated, some donors are also screened and tested for HTLV-1 and HTLV-2; syphilis; chlamydia; and gonorrhea.
 In addition, all donors are also screened for risk factors for West Nile Virus and human transmissible spongiform encephalopathy, including Creuztfeldt-Jakob disease.

 For more information, see: FDA’s Guidance for Industry: Eligibility Determination for Donors of Human Cells, Tissues, and Cellular and Tissue-Based Products

-- FDA’s Keeping Blood Transfusions Safe: FDA's Multi-layered Protections for Donated Blood
+- FDA - Keeping Blood Transfusions Safe: FDA's Multi-layered Protections for Donated Blood

-- FDA’s Complete List of Donor Screening Assays for Infectious Agents and HIV Diagnostic Assays
+- FDA - Complete List of Donor Screening Assays for Infectious Agents and HIV Diagnostic Assays

-- FDA’s Blood Donations from Men Who Have Sex with Other Men: Questions and Answers
+- FDA - Blood Donations from Men Who Have Sex with Other Men: Questions and Answers

 - President’s Emergency Plan for AIDS Relief (PEPFAR) - Report on Blood Safety and HIV/AIDS